martiansideofthemoon/martiansideofthemoon.github.io/_posts/2017-06-24-short-attention-iclr-summary.markdown

 * There was a general consensus that a very thorough experimentation was conducted.
 The paper was well explained and they liked the idea of the $N$-Gram RNN baseline.
 The paper raises important questions about attention in neural networks.

+## Clarifications from Authors
+I contacted the authors to clarify a few questions raised during the reading group meeting at [SLATTIC](http://ttic.uchicago.edu/~klivescu/SLATTIC/).
+Here's a brief summary of their reply,

+* **BPTT** - There was a concern about the exact mechanism used for Back Propagation Through Time, since the unrolling was done only through a fixed number of timesteps.
+The input tensors have been broken into chunks of size `batch * bptt_steps * embedding_size`, which is used for all gradient calculations in that timestep.
+After a training step, the final LSTM hidden vectors produced are passed over as the initial hidden vectors for the next training step.
+(Unless there is a article break).
+Except this hidden vector, no information about the previous chunks are used during training.
+Higher `bptt_steps` values were tried, and produced marginal improvement in results, but the GPU memory constraints limited their experimentation.
+* **Short Attention Spans** - Figure 2(a) is a surprising set of results.
+In the author's words, *"We found that very surprising too.
+One criticism of our work is that the corpora we trained on might not really need long-range dependencies to learn a good language model -- or in other words, cases where such long-range dependencies are really needed are so rare that they don't provide enough training signal to actually learn a sensible attention mechanism.
+Check out this thread for the discussion - [Twitter](https://twitter.com/tallinzen/status/832174893152219136).*"

 ## Personal Opinions
 I personally agree with the comments on OpenReview and the conclusions drawn by the author, and they have done a great job with the explanations in the paper.
 I'm a bit skeptical about Figure 2(a), since I did not expect such a *small* variation across attention sizes.
 A window size of 1 is doing nearly as well as sizes of 5, 10 and 15, which puts a little doubt in my mind about the system.
 Nevertheless, I think this is great research work since,